 Identifying the difference between the two can be hard.
 Often these schemes are so convincing that they resemble legitimate companies and traders cannot spot the difference.
 There are differences, however, and by carrying out some research, you will be able to identify those brokers, robots and signal services that are legitimate and those that you should avoid.

-From the licensing to whether they offer a demo platform to carry out "practise trading" with virtual money, there are key differences between the real thing and those that will leave a bitter taste and a big hole in your product.
+From the licensing to whether they offer a demo platform to carry out "practise trading" with virtual money, there are critical differences between the real thing and those that will leave a bitter taste and a big hole in your product.
 To make sure you get the best out of your trading experience it helps to know how to spot the difference.

-- The reasons that these fake brokers exist and continue to trick many people
+- The reasons that these fake brokers exist

 A Typical Scam Example

 There are a few investment scams to be wary of if you want to trade binary options, some more common than others.
 Many of them are operated online while others take place over the phone.
 In many instances, the trader starts their search online which returns many results; if you type the term "binary options broker" into Google, there are over a million search returns.

 Now for every genuine company, there could be as many as ten fake websites claiming to be the real deal.
 Many of them are websites set up to look like brokers with all the terminology, graphics, customer testimonials and social media profiles (which are all fake).
 What the thieves do is encourage you to sign-up to the trading platforms, make a minimum deposit of $250 and then that's it, your money is gone.